homes32/pebakery-docs/Commands/Interface/Visible.md

 # Visible

 **This command has been deprecated and will be removed in a future version.
-It is recommended that you update your code to use `WriteInterface,Visible` as soon as possible to avoid breaking your plugin.**
+It is recommended that you update your code to use `WriteInterface,Visible` as soon as possible to avoid breaking your script.**

 Sets the visibility of a UI control.